emma6pv/emma6pv.github.io/index.md

 ## INF 190: Computer Audio and Music Programming

 Included in this section are my projects for Informatics 190.
-The class focuses on programming for sound and music applications.
+The class covers programming for sound and music applications.

 * Week 3 - [Type your name to play sounds](https://emma6pv.github.io/ComputerMusic/week3/myName.html)
 * Week 4 - ???